13. Resolving Amputation Anger

 Self-criticism interferes with the healing process while taking responsibility for rehabilitation helps it.
 This is, of course, much easier said than done.
 Self-recrimination is hard to avoid, especially when an amputation happens because of something we did or didn't do but also may be due to things entirely out of you control - but the truth is, in most cases, we don't intentionally hurt ourselves, even unconsciously.
 Repeatedly reviewing our failures is not likely to help us find a way to move forward.

 Similarly, finding a way not to give up power, even when we feel helpless, is extremely difficult but also very important to the healing process.
 Your rehabilitation may be stuck and out of your control.
-Instead of feeling ignored, which is the breeding grounds for anger, you can focus on regaining control.
+Instead of feeling ignored, which is the breeding ground for anger, you can focus on regaining control.
 This could be as simple as getting a second opinion.
 You may decide to see another prostheses maker.
-It may be a time to go back to physical rehabilitation.
+It may be time to go back to physical rehabilitation.
 It may be a time to reconnect to your fellow amputees.

 Lean on friends and family (but not too much)

 You might consider finding a therapist who has experience working with amputees.
-It is essential, letting people know how vulnerable you feel.
+It is essential, to let people know how vulnerable you feel.
 This does not mean that you are becoming a burden or are developing an unhealthy dependency.
 Real strength comes from acknowledging our need for others.
 If you are worried that your needs will (or already have) become too much for others, open up a dialogue with them.
 Talk about your worries and your appreciation, and invite them to tell you what they are feeling.
 And again, look for ways to enhance what you can do for yourself.

 Finally, it is important to know that good things can come out of bad experiences.
-One client put it better than anyone else I know when she said, "who would have thought that out of this awful process I would have discovered valuable parts of myself that I didn't even know existed before?"
+One client put it better than anyone else I know when she said, “Who would have thought that out of this awful process, I would have discovered valuable parts of myself that I didn’t even know existed before?”